pranaychandekar/keras-sagemaker-train/README.md

 ## Tutorial

 In this tutorial, we will work on building and training our custom keras model in Amazon SageMaker.
+The tutorial is divided into 6 parts.
 From Part 1 to Part 5, we will implement the project on a CPU.
-Once we are confident, then in Part 6 we will see how we can now tweak to use a GPU.
+Once we are confident, then in Part 6 we will see how we can now tweak this project to use a GPU.
 In this repository, I have defined a convention for project structure, filenames etc. to ensure reusability.
 You can clone this repository and perform minimal editing to get going with your own training logic. **Feel free to fork it or raise a pull request to make it more generic.**

 Lets dive into our tutorial.